camptocamp/account-financial-reporting/account_bank_statement_line_reconciliation/README.rst

 #.
 Select required value in 'New value' field.
 Leave empty if you want to set empty value.
 #.
 Press 'Set value'

-Doing this, you will create/delete the link between Journal entry and bank statement lines so will make do corrctions on the bank reconcile report that would be impossible to do through the Odoo interface.
+By doing this, you will create/delete the link between Journal entry and bank statement lines hence you will make corrections on the bank reconcile report which would be impossible to do through the Odoo interface.